WHBQ-TV: Past programming preemptions and deferrals

 Channel 13 made up for the preemption by airing Bandstands syndicated rival, Soul Train, on Saturday nights until independent station WPTY-TV purchased the local rights to that program in 1983.
-It was one of the largest ABC affiliates to decline to air AM America when it debuted in 1975 and the station also initially didn't clear its successor Good Morning America; the latter program would not air on the station until 1977, initially for only an hour.
+It was one of the largest ABC affiliates to decline to air AM America when it debuted in 1975 and the station also initially didn't clear its successor Good Morning America; the latter program would not air on the station until 1977, initially for only an hour, and only when it proved to be at ratings parity nationally with Today.
 Other popular shows that WHBQ-TV held out until later (when they became major out-of-the-box hits on ABC) included Dark Shadows (which featured actor Don Briscoe, who would later reside and died in Memphis), S.W.A.T., Kids Are People Too, and The Bionic Woman.
 In 1980, the station was criticized for carrying paid religious programming instead of ABC's coverage of the United States men's hockey team's gold medal victory over Finland in the 1980 Winter Olympics in Lake Placid, New York.

 Locally, the station had a rivalry with WREC/WREG-TV over bragging rights for the largest movie library in the market.
 Through its ownership by RKO General, channel 13 had rights to the entire RKO Pictures film catalog.
-The station's reliance on classic and public domain films during the 1960s and 1970s was evidenced in its daily noon to 2 p.m. airing of the Million Dollar Movie (and later, the 9–11 a.m. airing of Dialing for Dollars), which the station ran instead of popular daytime soap operas All My Children and Ryan's Hope, or in some cases, reruns of ABC prime time sitcoms that aired in the late morning hours.
-In September 1978, channel 13 finally began clearing the full ABC daytime lineup.
-However, for many years after that, its noon newscast resulted in All My Children being aired in a morning timeslot on a one-day delay.
+The station's reliance on classic and public domain films during the 1960s and 1970s was evidenced in its daily noon to 2 p.m. airing of RKO General's Million Dollar Movie franchise (and later, the 9–11 a.m. airing of Dialing for Dollars), which the station ran instead of popular daytime soap operas All My Children and Ryan's Hope, or in some cases, reruns of ABC prime time sitcoms that aired in the late morning hours.
+In September 1978, channel 13 finally began clearing the full ABC daytime lineup, though until its ABC affiliation ended, All My Children aired in the morning on a one-day delay due to its noontime newscast.